 Our school offers healthy meals each day.
-Starting in the school year 2023-24, we are joining Minnesota's Free School Meals Program.
+Westonka 2024-25, is part of Minnesota's Free School Meals Program.
 All students can get one breakfast and one lunch free of charge each day at school.

 - Students will still use a PIN and go through a cashier line. - A la Carte items are offered for sale at each school.
 Customers must have money in their account to cover the full cost of each item in order to purchase. - Students in PK 1st grade are not sold a la carte items with the exception of a milk with a bag lunch - Breakfast must include a fruit or juice or entree alone will cost \$2.00. - Lunch must include a fruit or vegetable or entree alone will cost \$4.00. - Students that bring a bagged lunch from home or students wishing to purchase a 2nd milk will be charged \$0.60.
-Milk is not free without the selection of a meal. - Adult lunch price will be \$4.95 or as established by the federal government in July 2023. - Meal account checks should be payable to: ISD #277.
+Milk is not free without the selection of a meal. - Adult lunch price will be \$4.95 or as established by the federal government in July 2024. - Meal account checks should be payable to: ISD #277.